Imperial (automobile): 1959 (Series MY1-L, M, H)

 Production was moved from the traditional Jefferson Avenue Assembly plant in Detroit to an exclusive facility on Warren Avenue, north of the Jefferson Avenue factory.
-Other than a toothy new grill and revisions to side trim little changed in terms of exterior styling for the 1959 model year.
+Other than a toothy new grille and revisions to side trim little changed in terms of exterior styling for the 1959 model year.
 A new option was the Silvercrest roof which featured a stainless steel front with a rear canopy that could be ordered either in any of the basic car colors or in the Landau version which had a black canopy with the appearance of leather.
 The previously unnamed standard Imperial model gained the Imperial Custom name this year.

 A new option for 1959 was Swivel Seats (with 6-way power).
 With this extra cost option the front seats could be swiveled 40 degrees outward using a release lever on the side of the seat bottom.
 When swiveled back to the forward facing position the seat would re-latch automatically.
 This was a separate, extra cost option versus the regular 6-way power seat that was optional on the Custom model but standard for Crown and LeBaron.

 The Hemi was replaced with the less expensive 413 CID "wedge"-head V8 that nevertheless had more horsepower and weighed 101 lbs less, improving the power-to-weight ratio.
 For the model year 17,710 Imperials were produced, ahead of Lincoln, as the Packard luxury brand withdrew from the marketplace.
 The few Ghia-built 1959 Imperial Crown limousines continued to use the 392 cubic-inch Hemi, due to slow production.
 These cars got the 413 engine for 1960.